 You probably wonder what is a dirty chai latte.
-This is the most popular Western version of the chai latte with coffee.
+It’s probably one of the most Western versions of the chai latte with coffee.

-It’s made by adding a shot of freshly brewed espresso to the original chai latte ingredients.
-The result is a well-balanced mix of strength, spice, and sweetness.
+A shot of freshly brewed espresso is added to the original chai latte ingredients resulting in a well-balanced mix of strength, spice, and sweetness.

 How the Dirty Chai was discovered